 What is peginterferon alfa-2a?

 HBV and HCV are opportunistic infections (OIs) of HIV.
 An OI is an What is an Opportunistic Infection? fact sheet.
-To learn how HIV and HBV and HCV infections are connected, read the AIDSinfo HIV and Hepatitis B and HIV and Hepatitis C fact sheets.prescription medicine approved by the U.S. (FDA) for the treatment of chronic hepatitis B (HBV) infection and chronic hepatitis C virus (HCV) infection.
-HBV and HCV infections are HIV-related opportunistic infections.
-An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those living with HIV—than in people with healthy immune systems.
-To learn more about opportunistic infections, read the
+To learn how HIV and HBV and HCV are connected, read the AIDSinfo HIV and Hepatitis B and HIV and Hepatitis C fact sheets.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the